thingsboard/thingsboard.github.io/docs/pe/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2.md

         title: 'Select the "Image Map" widget in the "Maps" widgets bundle;'
     3:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/adding-image-map-widget-4-pe.png
         title: 'Now we need to add an alias to define the entities from which the data will be extracted.
-Here, we will use the alias type "Device search query."
+Here, we will use the alias type "Device search query".
 This alias allows displaying devices of specified profiles to a specified level that are linked to the root entity.
 In our case, the root entity is the selected office.
 In the "Alias" field, enter a name for it - "Office sensors", and click "Create a new one";'
     4:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/adding-image-map-widget-5-pe.png
-        title: 'Select the filter type "Device search query," enable the option "Use dashboard state entity as root," set "Max relation level" to 1, relation type to "Contains," and list the device types: smart sensor, energy sensor, and water sensor.
+        title: 'Select the filter type "Device search query", enable the option "Use dashboard state entity as root", set "Max relation level" to 1, relation type to "Contains", and list the device types: "smart-sensor", "energy-sensor", and "water-sensor".
 Click "Add";'
     5:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/adding-image-map-widget-6-pe.png
         title: 'Add "xPos", "yPos", and "type" as data keys;'